 Every self-respecting Pittsburgh Steelers football fan has one: the bright yellow towel with the words "Terrible Towel" emblazoned in black.
 If you're in the city during a home game, don't miss the chance to see this championship-winning NFL team play ball—and don't forget to bring a Terrible Towel with you to Heinz Field on game day so you'll fit right in with the home fans.

-The brainchild of Myron Cope, a broadcaster for the Pittsburgh Steelers, the Terrible Towel was a gimmick created to excite the fans during a 1975 playoff football game between the Pittsburgh Steelers and the then Baltimore Colts.
+The brainchild of Myron Cope, a broadcaster for the Pittsburgh Steelers, the Terrible Towel was a gimmick he created to excite the fans during a 1975 playoff football game between the Steelers and the then Baltimore Colts.

-The Terrible Towel began as a gimmick - basically just a plain yellow towel.
-Any towel would do, as long as it was yellow (or black).
+Originally, any towel would do, as long as it was yellow or black.
 According to a 1995 story in the Pittsburgh Tribune Review, however, department store owners soon became vexed, because fans were buying up all of the yellow and black hand towels, and leaving the matching bath towels behind.
 Since towels are produced according to a fixed ratio of hand towels to bath towels, this left the manufacturers a bit miffed.